Maya Hero Twins: Iconography

 The Hero Twins shooting a perched bird demon with a blowgun.
-Izapa Stela 25.
+Izapa, stela 25.

 Another main source for Hero Twin mythology is much earlier and consists of representations found on Maya ceramics until about 900 AD and in the Dresden Codex some centuries later.
 Clearly recognizable are the figures of Hunahpu, Xbalanque, and the howler monkey scribes and sculptors.
 Hunahpu is distinguished by black spots on his skin, interpreted as the stains of a corpse or as pustules.
 On the Preclassic murals from San Bartolo, the king, marked with a black spot on the cheek, and drawing blood from his genitals in the four corners of the world, appears to personify the hero Hunahpu.
 Xbalanque—the 'War Twin'—is more animal-like, in that he is distinguished by jaguar patches on his skin and by whiskers or a beard.

 Certain iconographic scenes are suggestive of episodes in the Popol Vuh.
 The Twins' shooting of a steeply descending bird (the 'Principal Bird Deity') with blowguns may represent the defeat of Vucub-Caquix, whereas the principal Maya maize god rising from the carapace of a turtle in the presence of the Hero Twins may visualize the resurrection of the Twins' father, Hun-Hunahpu.
 This second scene has also been explained differently, however.
-In any case, the Twins are often depicted together with the main maize god, and these three semi-divinities were obviously felt to belong together.
+In any case, the Twins are often depicted together with the Maya maize god, and these three semi-divinities were obviously felt to belong together.
 Therefore, it is probably no coincidence that in the Popol Vuh, the Twins are symbolically represented by two maize stalks.

 Names and calendrical functions

 The name "Xbalanque" (pronounced /myn/) has been variously translated as 'Jaguar Sun' (x-balam-que), 'Hidden Sun' (x-balan-que), and 'Jaguar Deer' (x-balam-quieh).
-The initial sound may stem from yax (precious), since in Classical Maya, a hieroglyphic element of this meaning precedes the pictogram of the hero (although it has also been suggested to be the female prefix ix-).
-For the combination of prefix and pictogram, a reading as Yax Balam has been proposed.
-The name "Hunahpu" (pronounced /myn/) is usually understood as Hun-ahpub 'One-Blowgunner', the blowgun characterizing the youthful hero as a hunter of birds.
+The initial sound may stem from yax (precious), since in Classical Maya a hieroglyphic element with this meaning precedes the pictogram of the hero (although it has also been suggested that it is the female prefix ix-).
+For the combination of the prefix and the pictogram, a reading of Yax Balam has been proposed.
+The name "Hunahpu" (pronounced /myn/) is usually understood as Hun-ahpub 'One Blowgunner', the blowgun characterizing the youthful hero as a hunter of birds.

-The head of Hunahpu is used as a variant sign for the 20th day in the day count or tzolkin, which in these cases may actually have been read as (Hun)ahpu, rather than Ahau (Lord or King).
-The 20th day is also the concluding day of all vigesimal periods, including the katun and baktun.
+The head of Hunahpu is used as a variant sign for the 20th day in the day count or tzolkʼin, which in these cases may actually have been read as (Hun)ahpu, rather than Ahau (Lord or King).
+The 20th day is also the concluding day of all vigesimal periods, including the kʼatun and baktun.
 The head of Xbalanque is used as a variant for the number nine (balan being similar to bolon 'nine').